 Sir Tim received an endorsement on the Spitfire and flew the aircraft at many airshows throughout New Zealand, including the world renowned ‘Warbirds Over Wanaka’.
 Tim had re-painted the Spitfire in the exact livery of No. 453 Squadron R.A.A.F including the Squadron and aircraft codes ‘FU_P’ – the uniform it wore on its first operational sortie across the English Channel in 1945.

 Temora Aviation Museum acquired the aircraft in April 2006.
 The aircraft was disassembled by the Alpine Fighter Collection Team and shipped to Temora NSW where it was reassembled and registered as VH-XVI.
 It is maintained in an airworthy condition and regularly flown at Museum Showcase Days and airshows.
-This Spitfire is one of only two flying Spitfires in Australia – both of which are owned by, and based at, the Temora Aviation Museum.
+This Spitfire is one of only three flying Spitfires in Australia – of which two are based at the Temora Aviation Museum.